 Year 12 attainment rate: Number of students who meet the requirements of a Year 12 or equivalent qualification, expressed as a percentage of the estimated potential Year 12 population.

-Youth Allowance Student: Means-tested payment for full-time students and Australian Apprentices aged 16–24.
+Youth Allowance (Student and Australian Apprentices): Means-tested income support payment for full-time students and Australian Apprentices aged 16–24.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.